26. Necropolis: The Intercom Bridge

 The extension registers a dedicated Litestar Router mounted at /a2a.
 It handles the core JSON-RPC methods defined by the A2A specification:

-message/send(The Ingress): Accepts a cognitive intent.
-It validates the Pydantic schema, enqueues a Ghoul (14) in thequeuechamber, and returns202 Acceptedwith a Task ID.tasks/get: Allows peers to poll for the status of a long-running ritual.- The Callback (The Egress): Once the local Ghoul completes the work, the Intercom uses
+message/send(The Ingress): Accepts a cognitive intent as a structured Pydantic object.
+Validates the schema, checks the sender's Sigil against the Ward (38) and grants appropriate authority, enqueues a Ghoul (14) in thequeuechamber, and returns202 Acceptedwith a Task ID.tasks/get: Allows peers to poll for the status of a long-running ritual.- The Callback (The Egress): Once the local Ghoul completes the work, the Intercom uses

-httpxto deliver the resulting Artifact to the peer's registered callback URI.
+httpxto deliver the resulting Artifact (a structured Pydantic response, not raw tensors) to the peer's registered callback URI.
+This unblocks the peer's Stasis Protocol and allows their frozen Agent to rehydrate.

 2. Sovereign Discovery (RFC 8615)